 Medical Devices embody a very complex field in Europe, making billions of profit.
 Varieties and categories are numerous, while their usage is always leading to high stakes involving human safety.
 All these factors are making the Medical Device framework confusing, especially since it is constantly evolving.
 The EU is currently deeply modifying its Medical Devices […]

 Firstly, it is important to note that the US and EU cosmetics regulations are completely different!
-The major difference is in the spirit of the law: The EU is a protective society: the key words are safety and certainty.
-The EU is very directive (or managerial) and leaves very little room to manufacturers by establishing […]
+The major difference is in the spirit of the law: This would allow to put products in the US market that could not enter the EU market.
+However, dyes are much more limited and regulated in the US than […]

 There are three main types of testing for cosmetic products in the EU/UK: